Kuraiyume/Tsniff/README.md

 # TSNIFF - TCPDump and TShark Powered Packet Sniffer

-**TSNIFF** by Veilwr4ith is a versatile packet sniffer utilizing `tcpdump` and `tshark` for capturing and analyzing network traffic.
+**TSNIFF** is a versatile packet sniffer utilizing `tcpdump` and `tshark` for capturing and analyzing network traffic.
 This tool allows for real-time monitoring, traffic capture, and detailed analysis of captured packets.

 ## Usage